tvcutsem/harmony-reflect/notification/README.md

-Draft implementation of "notification proxies", based on the original (non-direct) Proxy API.
+Experimental implementation of "notification proxies", based on the original (non-direct) Proxy API.
+For background info, read my [blog post](http://soft.vub.ac.be/~tvcutsem/invokedynamic/notification-proxies) on Notification Proxies.

-The basic idea was expressed by E. Dean Tribble on the [es-discuss mailing list](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026587.html) (see [this post](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026589.html) for a follow-up).
-The implementation as shown here includes the extra feature of a post-trap which was suggested to me by Mark S. Miller.

 The basic idea is as follows: